zzonyo/trust-docs-test/source/index.html.md

 | page_index | false | int    | page number, default 1st page                    |      |
 | page_size  | false | int    | default 20，no more than 50                |      |

+### Note

+When getting information on order cancellation via query order detail interface, users who type in parameters “created_at” and “order_type” can query last 24-hour data, while users who don’t type in parameters “created_at” and “order_type” can only query last 2-hour data.

+The return order_id is 18 bits, it will make  mistake when nodejs and JavaScript analysed 18 bits.
+Because the Json.parse in nodejs and JavaScript is int by default. so the number over 18 bits need be parsed by jaso-bigint package.

+created_at should use timestamp of long type as 13 bits (include Millisecond), if send the accurate timestamp for "created_at", query performance will be improved.

+eg. the timestamp "2019/10/18 10:26:22" can be changed：1571365582123.It can also directly obtain the timestamp（ts) from the returned ordering interface(swap_order) to query the corresponding orders.

+Please note that created_at can't send "0"

 > Response